omaray/usability/docs/getting_started.rst

 In order to achieve so you need to setup your authentication as well as install the ``gax`` library.

-Authentication
+Setup Authentication
 ~~~~~~~~~~~~~~~
-You can authenticate with all your API calls using the `Google Cloud SDK`_.
-The steps are the following:
+To authenticate all your API calls, first install and setup the `Google Cloud SDK`_.

 .. _Google Cloud SDK: https://cloud.google.com/sdk/

+Once done, you can then run the following command in your terminal:

 .. code-block:: console

-    Install the SDK by following the instructions at https://cloud.google.com/sdk/
-    Run `gcloud auth login`
+    $`gcloud auth login`

-Installating Gax Library
+Install Gax Library
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``gax`` library is ``pip`` install-able: